IJP International Advisory Board

-Unfortunately, with the change of publisher from Carfax, and then to Taylor & Francis in 2003-4, we lost touch with many of these people (below) and didn't have (or weren't given) any contact details.
+Unfortunately, with the change of publisher from Carfax, and then to Taylor & Francis in 2003-4, we lost touch with many of these people (below) and didn't have (or weren't given) any contact details for them.
 We regret this immensely and, if any of the previous IAB wish to re-join, please let us know.
 You will be very welcome.
-We would just need some information about degrees, and posts held (as above).
+We would just need some biographical information about degrees, and posts held etc. (as above).

 Jerzy Aleksandrowicz, Poland; Raymond Battegay, Switzerland; Richard Blamauer, Germany; David Boadella, Switzerland; Udo Boessmann, Germany; Janko Bohak, Slovenia; Bruno Bonvecchi, Italy; Howard Book, Canada; Ileana Botezat Antonescu, Romania; Paul Boyesen, Spain; Dalmiro Bustos, Argentina; Fuguo Chen, China; Virginia Crespo, USA; Windy Dryden, UK; Mony Elkaim, Belgium; Richard Erskine, USA: Ken Evans, UK; Markus Fah, Switzerland; Donald Freedheim, USA: Rasia Frieder, Uruguay; Serge Ginger, France; José Gonzalez de Rivera, Spain; Ulla Grebo, Sweden; James Grotstein, USA; Dorothy Hamilton, UK; Janos Harmatta, Hungary: Bob Henley, Switzerland; Thomas Kornbichler, Germany; Cornelia Krause-Girth, Germany; Despina Koweou, Greece; Eugenius Laurinaitis, Lithuania; Alan Lidmila, UK; Christine Lister-Ford, UK; Margherita Spagnuolo Lobb, Italy; Jennifer MacKewn, UK; Victor V. Makarov, Russia; Hans Mauder, Austria; Michel Meignant, France; Sian Morgan, UK; Lesley Murdin, UK; Ger Murphy, Ireland; Kenneth Newman, UK; Peter Olsson, USA; Roberto Parrini, Italy; Alfred Pritz, Austria; Ruth Reay, UK; Andrew Samuels, UK; Peter Schulthess, Switzerland; Shindra Sharma, India; Jane Simon, USA; Fiona Sinclair, UK; Ulrich Sollmann, Germany; Gillian Straker, South Africa; Willy Szafran, Belgium; Digby Tantam, UK: Judith Teszary, Hungary; Daan van Baalen, Norway; Emmy van Deurzen, UK; Vladimir Velicky, Slovenia; Herzel Yogov, Israel; Riccardo Zerbetto, Italy.